jcavar/examples/AudioPlayerCleanupBug/README.md

-# Sampler Cleanup Bug
+# Audio Player Cleanup Bug

-A demonstration of how sampler gets clean up when audio engine chain is reconnected.
+A demonstration of how audio player gets stopped when connecting nodes to it.